-Orbix OTS is a full implementation from IONA Technologies of the interoperable transaction service as specified by the Object Management Group.
+Orbix OTS is a full implementation from Micro Focus of the interoperable transaction service as specified by the Object Management Group.
 Orbix OTS complies with the following specifications:

-- CORBA 2.3
+- CORBA 2.6

 - OTS 1.2

 - GIOP 1.2 (default), 1.1, and 1.0

-If you need help with this or any other IONA products, contact IONA at support@iona.com.
-Comments on IONA documentation can be sent to docs-support@iona.com.
+Audience

-Audience This guide is intended to help you become familiar with the transaction service, and shows how to develop applications with it.
+This guide is intended to help you become familiar with the transaction service, and shows how to develop applications with it.
 This guide assumes that you are familiar with CORBA concepts, and with C++.

 This guide does not discuss every interface and its operations in detail, but gives a general overview of the capabilities of the transaction service and how various components fit together.
 For detailed information about individual operations, refer to the CORBA Programmer's Reference.

+Organization of this Guide

-Related Documentation For the latest version of all IONA product documentation, see the IONA web site: http://www.iona.com/docs/ This guide is divided as follows: Organization of this Guide Chapter 1 provides a brief overview of the basic concepts involved in using the transactions service.
+This guide is divided as follows:

+"Transaction Service" provides a brief overview of the basic concepts involved in using the transactions service.

-Chapter 2 provides an overview of the transaction service's interfaces.
+"OMG OTS and X/Open XA Interfaces" provides an overview of the transaction service's interfaces.
 It also provides information on the X/Open XA interfaces and how to use them to interact with compliant resources.

-Chapter 3 is a simple example of the steps involved in developing a client that uses the transaction service.
+"Getting Started with Transactions" is a simple example of the steps involved in developing a client that uses the transaction service.
 It discusses the basic steps required to use transactions and the concepts behind them.

-Chapter 4 covers transaction demarcation.
+"Transaction Demarcation and Control" covers transaction demarcation.
 It covers both using the transactions Current object, which is convenient but limited, and using the TransactionFactory and the Terminator interfaces to directly manipulate demarcation.

-Chapter 5 covers how to control how the transaction is propagated to its target object through the use of POA policies.
+"Propagation and Transaction Policies" covers how to control how the transaction is propagated to its target object through the use of POA policies.

-Chapter 6 provides a detailed discussion how to implement CosTransactions::Resource objects on top of the standard X/Open XA interface to manage transactional resources.
+"Using XA Resource Managers with OTS" provides a detailed discussion how to implement CosTransactions::Resource objects on top of the standard X/Open XA interface to manage transactional resources.

-Chapter 7 covers some additional areas of transaction management.
+"Transaction Management" covers some additional areas of transaction management.
 This includes synchronization objects, transaction identity and status operations, relationships between transactions and recreating transactions.

-Chapter 8 describes the CosTransactions::Resource interface; how resource objects participate in the transaction protocols and the requirements for implementing resource objects.
+"Writing Recoverable Resources" describes the CosTransactions::Resource interface; how resource objects participate in the transaction protocols and the requirements for implementing resource objects.

-Chapter 9 describes how the Orbix OTS interoperates with older releases of Orbix and with other OTS implementations including the Orbix 3 OTS.
+"Interoperability" describes how the Orbix OTS interoperates with older releases of Orbix and with other OTS implementations including the Orbix 3 OTS.

-Chapter 10 discusses the plugins that implement the transaction service and options for deploying them.
+"OTS Plug-Ins and Deployment Options" discusses the plugins that implement the transaction service and options for deploying them.